Affairs and betrayals

 - "Was there something wrong in our relationship?"

-Flight or fight response
+Fight or flight response

 Effects of affairs and betrayals

-Often the first response following the discovery of a betrayal is to demand full transparency from the person who committed it.
+Often, the first response following the discovery of a betrayal is to demand full transparency from the person who committed it.
 This may involve demanding full access to all communications, such as email accounts, social networking sites, phone messages and voicemails, usually in the name of rebuilding trust.

 Wanting to know the details